The following policies pertain to students in CAS and the SBS

 - Groups take precedence in study room use.

-- Required textbooks for each course are placed on reserve under the Course # and Instructor Name.
+- Required textbooks for each course are placed on reserve under the Course Number and Instructor Name.

 - Course reserves may be checked out for two hours.

-- At the end of the two hour limit, return the book to the circulation desk, if no one else is waiting you may be allowed to renew the reserve.
+- Be courteous to others, return reserve materials to the circulation desk at the end of the two hour limit, if no one else is waiting you may be allowed to renew the reserve.

-- Course reserves are for in-library use only and a valid, current Suffolk University ID is required, and on rare occasions, other ID may be accepted.
+- Course reserves are for in-library use only and a valid, current Suffolk University ID is required.
+On rare occasions, other ID may be accepted.

 - Failure to return a reserve book may result in your account being blocked for 7 days.